Wang Dingliu

+An illustration of nine of the 108 Heroes by Utagawa Kuniyoshi.
+Du Xing is in the centre.
+The rest are (clockwise from top): Zhu Gui, Sun Xin, Gu Dasao, Li Li, Meng Kang, Wang Dingliu, Sun Erniang, and Zhang Qing.

-Wang Dingliu is a fictional character in Water Margin, one of the Four Great Classical Novels in Chinese literature.
-Nicknamed "Living Goddess of Lightning", he ranks 104th among the 108 Stars of Destiny and 68th among the 72 Earthly Fiends.
+Wang Dingliu is a fictional character in Water Margin, one of the Classic Chinese Novels.
+Nicknamed "Living Goddess of Lightning", he ranks 104th among the 108 Heroes and 68th among the 72 Earthly Fiends.

 Background

-The novel depicts Wang Dingliu as having a pointed head, sparkling eyes and skinny legs.
-Nicknamed "Living Goddess of Lightning", (Note: Dian Mu (電母; literally "Mother of Lightning"), the lightning deity in Chinese mythology, is female.
-This is why Wang Dingliu is not nicknamed "Living God of Lightning".) he could walk at a very fast pace as if he were walking in air.
+The novel describes Wang Dingliu as a man with a pointed head, sparkling eyes, and skinny legs.
+Nicknamed "Living Goddess (Note: Dianmu (電母; literally "Mother of Lightning"), the lightning deity in Chinese mythology, is female.
+This is why Wang Dingliu is not nicknamed "Living God of Lightning".) of Lightning", he is known for his uncanny ability to walk at a very fast pace.
+He is also an excellent swimmer and has learnt various forms of martial arts before.

-Wang Dingliu, who is a native of Jiankang Prefecture (present-day Nanjing, Jiangsu), runs an inn on the bank of the Yangtze River with his father.
-Although he has learnt many types of martial arts, he is skilled in none.
-However, he is a good swimmer.
+Originally from Jiankang Prefecture (建康府; present-day Nanjing, Jiangsu), Wang Dingliu runs a tavern on the bank of the Yangtze River with his father.